ni/nimi-python/docs/nidcpower/attributes.rst

 .. py:attribute:: io_resource_descriptor

     Indicates the resource descriptor NI-DCPower uses to identify the physical device.
-    If you initialize NI-DCPower with a logical name, this attribute contains the resource descriptor  that corresponds to the entry in the IVI Configuration utility.
+    If you initialize NI-DCPower with a logical name, this property contains the resource descriptor  that corresponds to the entry in the IVI Configuration utility.
-    If you initialize NI-DCPower with the resource descriptor, this attribute contains that value.
+    If you initialize NI-DCPower with the resource descriptor, this property contains that value.

     The following table lists the characteristics of this property.